Altinity/clickhouse-regression/clickhouse_keeper/README_PERFOMANCE.md

 ## ClickhHouse Keeper/Zookeeper performance test program

 Bench tests can be launched with `./perfomance.py` command.
-After that performance of all available control cluster configurations will be tested for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse).
+It will start performance tests of all available control cluster configurations for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse).

 The bench test scenario is based on inserting into a `bad` table (every row generates ZK transaction).
 It collects insert times and calculates the `mean` value.
 After that, it provides a `bench_*.csv` file with ratio values of all